arviz-devs/preliz/paper/paper.md

 We thank our fiscal sponsor NumFOCUS, a nonprofit 501(c)(3) public charity, for their operational and financial support.

-This research was supported by National Agency of Scientific and Technological promotion ANPCyT, Grant PICT-02212 (O.A.M.)
+This research was supported by the Academy of Finland Flagship program: Finnish Center for Artificial Intelligence FCAI.
+The National Agency of Scientific and Technological promotion ANPCyT, Grant PICT-02212 (O.A.M.)
 And National Scientific and Technical Research Council CONICET, Grant PIP-0087 (O.A.M).

 # References